How to Approach the Yale Supplemental Essays 2021-2022

-For the fourth question, remember that Yale not only wants strong students, but students who are personable.
+For the fourth question, remember that Yale wants students who are both strong and personable.
 The reader wants to know whether you’re a candidate who is a friendly and considerate human being.
 Plus, nobody wants a selfish suitemate.
 Admissions officers want to know how you would engage with others and what you would share with your community.

 Applicants submitting the Coalition Application or Common Application will respond to the prompt below in 250 words or fewer:

-Note that this question from the longer Yale supplemental essays 2020-2021 has asked for a topic that’s “intellectually exciting” as opposed to academically interesting.
-So you can extend beyond subjects that you’d study at school, and talk about pretty much any idea that causes you to sit up and engage in lively discussions.
+Note that this question from the longer Yale supplemental essays 2021-2022 has asked for a topic that’s “intellectually exciting” as opposed to academically interesting.
+So you can extend beyond subjects that you’d study at school and talk about pretty much any idea that causes you to sit up and engage in lively discussions.

 What topics do you enjoy thinking about in school or in your extracurriculars?
 It could be related to sports, theatre, a mathematical equation.
 A good way to narrow down your options might be to ask yourself, “What can I give a five-minute presentation on right now?”

 In answering the why part of the question, think about how the topic is relevant to you.
 Do you have a personal connection with the concept?
 Is there a historical or cultural relevance in the subject that’s beyond what meets the eye?
 Show the reader your perspective on why everyone should pay attention.

 - Reflect on your engagement with a community to which you belong.
 How has this engagement affected you?